 State-Of-The-Art Treatment and Technology

-Distribution of Patients Referred to Laser Center
+Distribution of Patients Referred to the Center

 The Center of Excellence is committed to improving patient care and treatment outcomes through research.
 The clinical research program has been active since 1989 investigating numerous photodynamic therapy protocols and ablation procedures such as radiofrequency ablation and cryoablation.
-Through clinical research, the Laser Center has obtained extensive experience in treating Barrett’s esophagus and early esophageal cancer as well as in lung cancer, skin cancer, metastatic breast cancer, Kaposi’s sarcoma, and other cutaneous cancers.
+Through clinical research, our Center has obtained extensive experience in treating Barrett’s esophagus and early esophageal cancer as well as in lung cancer, skin cancer, metastatic breast cancer, Kaposi’s sarcoma, and other cutaneous cancers.